Showing posts with label Savannah. Show all posts

 We both ordered cornbread, onion, chow, chow, and water with lemon.

-He wanted to be there to show us how everything worked in the apartment and to sign a contract for six months.
+He wanted to show us how everything worked in the apartment and sign a six-month contract.

 We walked to the clubhouse, where he showed us the outdoor swimming pool and the workout room.

-We rode to Fort Myers Airport so I could collect my luggage, which had been shipped from Providence and I had been without for three days.
+We rode to Fort Myers Airport so I could collect my luggage, which had been shipped from Providence, and I had been without it for three days.

-We went to Publix for some groceries where we bought a chicken, lettuce, chips, avocados, onions, and tomatoes.
+We went to Publix for groceries, where we bought chicken, lettuce, chips, avocados, onions, and tomatoes.

-We ate chicken salad, and avocado dip, which we made fresh, with chips.
+We ate chicken salad and avocado dip with chips, which we made fresh.

-It had been a long day and we both were very tired.
+It had been a long day, and we both were exhausted.

 Walt Whitman Rest Area